MyWorldLLC/webgpu-java/README.md

 The built jar files are published as Maven artifacts in the [MyWorld Package Repository](https://github.com/MyWorldLLC/Packages/packages/2097504).
-Note that it is currently the case that you are responsible for acquiring and packaging `wgpu-native` builds for your platform, however, support for publishing these libraries as `jlink`-able modules as planned.
+Note that it is currently the case that you are responsible for acquiring and packaging `wgpu-native` builds for your target platform(s), however, support for publishing these libraries as `jlink`-able modules is planned.